Martha Stewart Will Definitely Survive the Zombie Apocalypse

 She’s been through a lot.
 Some of it is typical stuff that happens to many of us, like her divorce in 1990.
 But she pulled up her socks and created an empire, publishing her beloved magazine, having a syndicated television show, creating a web presence, and developing a syndicated newspaper column.

 In 2004, she hit some hard times that most of us will never experience.
 After a legal battle, she was sentenced to prison due to a stock trading scandal.
-She spent 5 months in a federal prison, then 5 months monitored with an ankle bracelet, and 2 years under supervised release.
+She spent 5 months in federal prison, then 5 months monitored with an ankle bracelet, and 2 years under supervised release.
 During this time she estimates that she lost nearly one BILLION dollars.
 (See?
 Even rich people can have a financial disaster.)

 It was hellish, and she doesn’t sugarcoat it, but she survived.